mk2510/jointGraphMatchingAndClustering/README.md

     d) [Graph toolbox](https://de.mathworks.com/matlabcentral/fileexchange/5355-toolbox-graph)

 This code was tested on Matlab R2019a and excetuted on  Matlab R2019b on Linux.
 Just from this version are all calculated results.

+## Quick start

+In the folder code there are 3 files.
+The first file is called `cmuHouse.m`.
+This file performs the experiments on the cmu House dataset.
+The second file is called `syntheticData.m`.
+Executing this file will display all graphs, which show the results of our synthetic data experiments.
+The third file is called `princetonShapes.m`.
+This will execute the experiments, of the helicopter and ship scenes.

+##